What VICE Gaming's Been Playing: August 2016

 As we get closer and closer to launching our shiny new site, I’ve had less and less time to play stuff.
 But when Titanfall 2‘s tech test went live in the middle of August, I made the time I needed to climb back into a mech.
 Because, listen, I like mechs.
 A lot.

 I’ve watched hundreds of hours of Gundam, Macross, and other mecha anime.
-I’ve hosted an actual play podcast set in a homemade mecha universe.
-I’ve spent money (real money) on dashboard accessories in Mechwarrior Online.
+I’ve hosted an actual play podcast set in a home-made mecha universe.
+I’ve spent money (real money) on dashboard accessories in MechWarrior Online.
 Don’t get me wrong, mechs are the military-industrial-entertainment power fantasy given humanoid shape.
 But also, I really like mechs.
-So if you’re making a game with giant robots and ace pilots in it, I’m going to find the goddamn time to play it.
+So if you’re making a game with giant robots and ace pilots in it, I’m going to find the goddamned time to play it.

 The thing about Titanfall 2‘s tech test, though, is that I think it felt more ambivalent about mechs than even I do.